-The complaints policy and procedure provided clear instructions for patients and staff to follow.
+The complaints policy and procedure provided clear instructions for clients and staff to follow.
 Clients were made aware of how to make a complaint by way of the client's guide.

 Arrangements were in place to record any complaint received in a complaints register and retain all relevant records including details of any investigation undertaken, all communication with complainants, the outcome of the complaint and the complainant's level of satisfaction.

-The deputy manager confirmed that no complaints had been received since the previous inspection.
+A review of records confirmed that no complaints had been received since the previous inspection.

-An incident policy and procedure was in place which includes the reporting arrangements to RQIA.
-The deputy manager confirmed that incidents would be effectively documented, investigated in line with legislation and reported to RQIA and other relevant organisations in accordance with legislation and RQIA Statutory Notification of Incidents and Deaths.
+Discussion with Ms Svarcova confirmed that an incident policy and procedure was in place which includes the reporting arrangements to RQIA.
+Ms Svarcova confirmed that incidents would be effectively documented and investigated in line with legislation.
+All relevant incidents are reported to RQIA and other relevant organisations in accordance with legislation and RQIA Statutory Notification of Incidents and Deaths.
+Arrangements are in place to audit adverse incidents to identify trends and improve service provided.

-The deputy manager has a clear understanding of the role and responsibility in accordance with legislation.
-The deputy manager confirmed that the statement of purpose and client's guide are kept under review, revised and updated when necessary and available on request.
+Ms Svarcova demonstrated a clear understanding of her role and responsibility in accordance with legislation.

+Ms Svarcova confirmed that the statement of purpose and client's guide are kept under review, revised and updated when necessary and available on request.

 The RQIA certificate of registration was displayed in a prominent place.